raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 ---

-*Of course, there will not be a RubyFringe 2.o conference, so I am sharing the speech I wrote with you in my unblog.
+*Of course, there will not be a RubyFringe 2.0 conference, so I am sharing the speech I wrote with you in my unblog.
 Instead, Pete Forde is curating a different unconference, [FutureRuby](http://futureruby.com/ "FutureRuby").
 Check it out!*

+*Also, if this sounds vaguely familiar to you, thank you for reading my old blog "raganwald."
+One of my personal favourite posts was called "[How to use a blunt instrument to sharpen your saw](http://weblog.raganwald.com/2007/10/how-to-use-blunt-instrument-to-sharpen.html "How to use a blunt instrument to sharpen your saw")."
+The whole point of the article was to approach things with the confidence that you could get something positive out of them.
+Well, now you know how to have that confidence, it's to be an optimist and to think about the world in an optimistic way, and here's a very specific plan of action for being optimistic.*

 ---